Kentucky Children's Garden Features

 Native American Encampment

-Native Americans and pioneers often settled by sources of water.
+Native Americans often settled by sources of water.
 Tribes that were once in Kentucky include the Shawnee (central), Chickasaw (far west), Cherokee (east) and Yuchi (southeast).

 Activity: Encourage children to look inside the wigwam to experience how Native Americans might have lived.
 And look closely at the prints in the sidewalk from the cave to the encampment.
 What do you see?